F1 Penalty points: Drivers and their penalty points after the 2023 Dutch GP

 Penalty Points:1

-The Danish driver only has one F1 penalty point from Monza last season.
+The Danish driver has one F1 penalty point from Monza last season.

 - One point: This was handed out for overtaking by leaving the track during the 2022 Italian Grand Prix (Expires on September 11, 2023).